Spinocerebellar Ataxia Type 7

 Mexico, MEX, MX

-Victor Galvez practices in Mexico, Mexico.
+Victor Galvez practices practicing medicine in Mexico, Mexico.
 Mr. Galvez is rated as an Elite expert by MediFind in the treatment of Spinocerebellar Ataxia Type 7.
-His top areas of expertise are Spinocerebellar Ataxia Type 7, Olivopontocerebellar Atrophy, Spinocerebellar Ataxia, and Spinocerebellar Ataxia Type 2.
+He is also highly rated in 7 other conditions, according to our data.
+His clinical expertise encompasses Spinocerebellar Ataxia Type 7, Olivopontocerebellar Atrophy, Spinocerebellar Ataxia, and Drug Induced Dyskinesia.

 Learn about our expert tiers